/

 • Establish feedback channels for integration-related concerns

-HubSpot-Salesforce integration challenges are common, but they aren't insurmountable.
-By addressing these five major sync problems systematically, you can transform your integration from a constant headache into a reliable backbone for your sales and marketing operations.
+HubSpot Salesforce integration issues are common, but they aren't insurmountable.
+By addressing these five sync problems systematically — from salesforce sync errors to performance bottlenecks — you can transform your integration from a constant headache into a reliable backbone for your sales and marketing operations.

 Remember that integration is not a "set it and forget it" project but an ongoing practice requiring regular attention and optimization.
 Organizations that treat their HubSpot-Salesforce sync as a critical business system rather than a technical checkbox consistently report better outcomes, higher user satisfaction, and stronger alignment between their sales and marketing teams.